SuperOfficeDocs/superoffice-docs/docs/ui/web-app/getting-started/debug.md

 * Chrome: Built-in (Ctrl-Shift-J)
 * Safari: Built-in (Ctrl-Alt-I)

-With these tools, you can get an overview of the current HTML styles and execute javascript code.
+With these tools, you can get an overview of the current HTML styles and execute JavaScript code.
 In addition to the browser debuggers, we have some simple tools to help you make sense of what's happening inside.

 ## Diagnostics viewer